scumdogsteev/scumdogsteev.github.io/_source/_posts/2003-12-04-queueing-theory.md

 summary: What dreams are made of
 ---

-When you start dreaming about queueing theory, it’s time to wake up.
+When you start dreaming about queueing theory, it's time to wake up.